Kyza/wallpaper_engine_xwayland/README.md

 Set the windows to display behind, not activate, be borderless, skip taskbar, all virtual desktops, etc...

-On KDE I made one rule matching `class steam_proton` `title substring "Wallpaper #"` for setting the duplicate rules, then one for each `title substring "Wallpaper #N"` to set the monitor they should be on.
+On KDE I made one rule matching `class steam` `title substring "Wallpaper #"` for setting the duplicate rules, then one for each `title substring "Wallpaper #N"` to set the monitor they should be on.

 ![KDE window rules](./assets/kde.png)